Longevity by Design · Topic

 What is longevity architecture?

-Longevity architecture is the design of buildings around measurable health parameters — circadian light, indoor air quality, acoustics and biophilic content — with the explicit goal of supporting long-term health.
-It differs from wellness styling by setting numeric targets at design stage and verifying them after occupancy.
+Longevity architecture is the design of buildings around measurable health parameters.
+The parameters are circadian light, indoor air quality, acoustics and biophilic content.
+The explicit goal is supporting long-term health.
+It differs from wellness styling in one way.
+Numeric targets are set at design stage and verified after occupancy.

 Is Longevity by Design a certification scheme?

-No. It is a design methodology built on four pillars — CLCI, BCS, IAQM and AHR — each tied to published thresholds such as the WHO 2021 air-quality guidelines and WHO Europe 2018 noise guidelines.
+No. It is a design methodology built on four pillars: CLCI, BCS, IAQM and AHR.
+Each pillar ties to published thresholds.
+Examples are the WHO 2021 air-quality guidelines and WHO Europe 2018 noise guidelines.
 Projects are specified against these values and measured post-occupancy.

 Which building types does longevity architecture apply to?

-Residential, clinical and hospitality spaces.
-Studio project data includes a 2025 Ankara residence (sleep quality +38%, PSS-10 −29%), a 2026 Beyoğlu loft (REM sleep from 18% to 25%, asthma symptoms eliminated) and Dripfy Clinic Corner Istanbul (patient satisfaction +42% versus the sector).
+Residential, clinical and hospitality spaces all qualify.
+Studio project data covers each.
+A 2025 Ankara residence recorded sleep quality +38% and PSS-10 −29%.
+A 2026 Beyoğlu loft moved REM sleep from 18% to 25%.
+Asthma symptoms were eliminated there.
+Dripfy Clinic Corner Istanbul measured patient satisfaction +42% versus the sector.